okram2k/starter-restaurant-reservation/README.md

 The `./back-end` folder contains all the code for the backend project.

-The table below describes the existing files in the `./back-end` folder:
+The table below describes the paths and usage of the API:

 | API path                                                 | Function                                                                                                            |
 | -------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |